collective/collective.searchandreplace/README.rst

 .. image:: https://secure.travis-ci.org/collective/collective.searchandreplace.png?branch=master
    :target: https://travis-ci.org/#!/collective/collective.searchandreplace

-The collective.searchandreplace product is a Plone Add-on designed to find and replace text in Plone content objects, namely titles, descriptions, and document text.
+The collective.searchandreplace product is a Plone Add-on designed to find and replace text in Plone content objects.
+It looks in title, description, and document text, and since version 7 it looks in all text fields.
 It operates over single or multiple Plone content objects and can show a preview of changes as well as immediately perform them.

+Features include:

-Optional features include being able to control searching in subfolders, and matching based on case sensitivity/insensitivity.
+- being able to control searching in subfolders

-Note: since version 6.0, we search and replace only items that implement the ``ISearchReplaceable`` interface.
-Since this version, this interface can be set on dexterity content types using a behavior.
-Note that when you enable or disable this interface on a content type, either through the web or in code, you should reindex the ``object_provides`` index in the ``portal_catalog``.
+- matching based on case sensitivity/insensitivity
+- maximum number of results
+- fast search using the catalog by default
+- disable the fast search to be able to search and replace raw html tags, for example replace ``<strong>text</strong>`` by ``<em>text</em>``

 Compatibility